qtnc/swan/docs/embedding.md

 // We have finished registration, pop the Point class object fiber.pop();
 ```

+## Multithreading
+Unless compilation has been done with the NO_MUTEX option, multithreading is supported but limited.
+There are two ways in which you can handle multithreading, each with advantages and drawbacks:

+- Use a distinct fiber per C++ thread.
+To do that, use `vm.getActiveFiber()`.
+A different fiber is returned for each thread.
+    - Scripts in the different fibers will effectively run concurrently
+    - Global variables as well as bound C++ objects that have some global state **are not thread-safe** by default.
+    - Running the garbage collector requires locking all active fibers on all threads
+- Use a single fiber for all C++ threads.
+To do that, simply pass your QS::Fiber reference around, you will always use the same object.
+    - Fibers themselves aren't thread-safe.
+You must use `fiber.lock()`and `fiber.unlock()` to make sure the same fiber isn't used concurrently.
+    - Scripts aren't really run concurrently.
+You rely on the fact that the fiber lock is released when doing I/O and other expensive operations.

 ## VM settings and language options
 When embedding, you can set a few VM parameters as well as options that will change how scripts are parsed, compiled or run.